Offsiderr/Biztechsoc-Website/README.md

 ## Add or update events

-Follow these steps to publish a new meetup, workshop, or social gathering on both the homepage carousel and the dedicated events page:
+Follow these steps to publish a new event.

+**EVENTS CANNOT BE SEEN LOCALLY START THE NODE JS SERVER TO SEE THEM**

 1. Open [`assets/data/events.json`](./assets/data/events.json).
 2. Duplicate the most recent event object and paste it at the top of the array so the newest event appears first.